BoniFederico/RoutedApp/README.md

 --------------- CODE -----------------------------

+In the backend folder there is the api project.
+Code:
+>backend\routed\src\main\java\com\federicoboni

-In the backend folder there is the api project (code: backend \ routed \ src \ main \ java \ com \ federicoboni) In the frontend folder there is the Vue.js project of the application (code: frontend \ routed \ src)
+In the frontend folder there is the Vue.js project of the application.Code:
+>code: frontend\routed\src